A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering

 \begin{theorem} Consider $\boltheta^*\in\bolTheta(s,c_{\pi},\{C_m\}_{m=1}^M,C_b,\Delta_0)$ with $s=o(\sqrt{n/\sum_m\log{p_m}})$ and a sufficiently large $\Delta_0$.
 Assume that Condition (C1) holds with $\sqrt{\sum_m\log{p_m}/n}=o(r)$, $\lambda^{(0)}$ is specified as in \eqref{eq.lambda0} and $\lambda^{(t)}$ is specified as in \eqref{eq.lambda.t}.
 Then there exist constants $C_d,C_{\lambda}>0$ and $0<\kappa<1/2$ such that, with a probability greater than $1-O(\prod p_m^{-1})$, we have \beq \Vert\widehat{\mbB}^{(t)}-\mbB^*\Vert\lesssim \kappa^td_0+\sqrt{\frac{s\sum_{m=1}^M\log{p_m}}{n}}. \eeq Moreover, if $t\gtrsim (-\log(\kappa))^{-1}\log(n\cdot d_0)$, then \bea \Vert\widehat{\mbB}^{(t)}-\mbB^*\Vert\lesssim \sqrt{\frac{s\sum_{m=1}^M\log{p_m}}{n}}. \eea \end{theorem}

 Theorem~\ref{thm.B} implies that, under suitable conditions, DEEM produces an accurate estimate for $\mbB^*$ even in ultra-high dimensions after a sufficiently large number of iterations.
-The condition that $s=o(\sqrt{n/\sum_m\log{p_m}})$ implies that the model should be reasonably sparse.
-We also require $\Delta_0$ to be sufficiently large such that all the models of interest have large $\Delta^*$.
+The condition that $s=o(\sqrt{n/\sum_m\log{p_m}})$ implies that the model should be reasonably sparse. {Also note that, this rate is derived under Condition~(C1).
+But so far we are only able to guarantee Condition~(C1) when $s=o[\{n/(\sum_m\log{p_m})\}^{1/12}]$ (c.f~Lemma~\ref{lem.C1}), which necessarily implies that $s=o(\sqrt{n/\sum_m\log{p_m}})$. }

+We further require $\Delta_0$ to be sufficiently large such that all the models of interest have large $\Delta^*$.
 To avoid excessively lengthy expressions and calculations, we do not calculate the explicit dependence of our upper bound on $\Delta^*$ here.
 But we give an intuitive explanation on the impact of $\Delta^*$.
 Note that \eqref{eq.B.t} contains two terms, $\kappa^t d_0$ and $\sqrt{\frac{s\sum_{m=1}^M\log{p_m}}{n}}$, where $d_0$ is the distance between the initial value and the true parameters.
 Since $0<\kappa<1/2$, $\kappa^t d_0$ vanishes as long as $t\rightarrow\infty$, but $\Delta^*$ is related to how fast this convergence is.
 Loosely speaking, the value of $\Delta^*$ inversely affects $\kappa$.